-After a cold winter like this one, I feel like I am finally coming out of hibernation.
+After a super cold winter like this one, I feel like I am finally coming out of hibernation.

 Brunch has been a BIG focus for me lately.

 Whether it’s been grabbing brunch out on the weekend with a friend or enjoying a smorgasbord at home, I have been all about that breakfast-lunch combo.

 Another thing I love about springtime is crafting with my mom.
 She came over last weekend for brunch and to help me with some around-the-house projects.

 Last year we spent a day making these Marbled Gold Easter Eggs, which were SO fun and turned out so beautifully.
 Another year we made Natural Egg Dyes — one of my favorite dye jobs ever.

 Now I’m rambling.
 But seriously: Brunch + crafts = springtime.